The great war for New Zealand, Waikato 1800-2000 / Vincent O’Malley

-Ref: Sketch map of the North Island of New Zealand, shewing approximately the loyal and rebel districts, 1869, Sir George Grey Special Collections, Auckland Libraries, NZ Map 2563a.
+Ref: Sketch map of the North Island of New Zealand, shewing approximately the loyal and rebel districts, 1869, Auckland Libraries Heritage Collections, Map 2563a.

 The great war for New Zealand is essentially the story of the Tainui people who trace their ancestry back to the arrival of the first Tainui waka in Aotearoa New Zealand.
 The author’s research contributes significantly to the increasing body of knowledge which provides alternative scripts to the official colonial government version of the history of the land wars.
 The colonial version dominated New Zealand history books for over 100 years and placed key responsibility for the war on Māori.
 The great war for New Zealand does not hesitate to ask the important questions which challenge the validity of accepted notions on, for example, the outcome of key battles such as Rangiriri and Ōrākau.